-So the semantic web seeks to change the scape of the internet with regard this problem in a number of ways:
+So the semantic web seeks to change the landscape of the internet with regard this problem in a number of ways:

 In essence, taking all that information published in HTML documents in different places, and allowing the description of models of data that allow it all to be treated – and researched – as if it were one database.
 The benefits to the automated research of all the data humanity has to offer on the internet in comparison to today’s tools and software are tremendous.

 It needn’t be complicated.
 We’ve created a series of introductory articles to help you get started.
 The following will dig deeper into what the semantic web is, how it differs from today’s web, and the technologies that will be used to create it.

 - Tutorial 1 Introduction To Graph Databases – gives a brief overview of the way in which the semantic web stores data.